fluffy/blinky/design.md

 * Ch4: PA4  - no

 CH1 ends up feeding clock.
-Capture the Captures both edges of external so ends up at couting at 20 MHz.
+Capture the Captures both edges of external so scale by 2 to  couting at 10 MHz.
 The SyncMon capture time allows this to be coorelated with the other main clock.

 * capture SyncMon